 At every intermediate node, there is a queue for each source $s$.
 Let $Q_i^s(t)$ denote the size of the queue at intermediate node $j$ for source $s$.
-In order to determine the occurrence of secrecy outages, each source keeps track of accumulated information at each intermediate node.
-Let $Z_i^s(t)$ be the number of bits that must be accumulated by intermediate node $i$ to decode the $k(t)$th confidential message of source $s$ at block $t$.
-Note that a secrecy outage occurs in $k(t)$th message, if $Z_i^s(t)=0$ for any intermediate node $i$.
-The constraint in \eqref{op:privacy_outage_finite} can be represented by a virtual queue, strong stability of which ensures that the constraint is also satisfied.
-The virtual queue keeps account of confidential information experiencing secrecy outages.
-Hence, there is an arrival of $R_s^{k,priv}$ if $k$th message has undergone secrecy outage, and 0 otherwise.
+Then, we have In order to determine the occurrence of secrecy outages, each source keeps track of the accumulated information at each intermediate node (we address this issue in the next section).
+Let $Z_i^s(t)$ be the number of bits that must be accumulated by intermediate node $i$ to decode the $k_s(t)$th confidential message of source $s$ at block $t$.
+Note that a secrecy outage occurs in $k_s(t)$th message, if $Z_i^s(t)=0$ for any intermediate node $i$.
+The constraint in \eqref{op:privacy_outage_finite} can be represented by a virtual queue, which keeps account of confidential information experiencing secrecy outages.
+Hence, there is only an arrival of $R_s^{k,conf}$ if $k$th message has undergone secrecy outage.

+Arrivals and departures to this virtual queue are the number of the confidential bits undergoing secrecy outage and the number of confidential bits allowed to undergo outage as given by the outage constraint, respectively.
+The state of the virtual queue at any given point is an indicator of the amount by which we have exceeded the allowable secrecy outage constraint.
+Thus, the larger the state of this queue, the more conservative our dynamic algorithm has to get toward meeting these constraints, i.e., it encodes the message with less amount of confidential information, $R_s^{k_s(t),\text{conf}}$ in $k_s(t)$th message.

 {\bf Control Algorithm 2 (with Finite Encoding Block):}\\ For each source $s$: \begin{enumerate} \item[\bf (1)]{\bf End-to-end Encoding:} At every generation of new confidential message, i.e., $P_s(t) = 0$, let $k_s(t+1)=k_s(t)+1$, and determine end-to-end confidential encoding rate: